ist-dsi/santander-sdk/README.md

 # Santander SDK

-This module is used to communicate with Santander/SIBS Cartões infrastruture regarding Santander TUI cards life cycle management.
+This module is used to communicate with Santander/SIBS Cartões infrastructure regarding Santander TUI cards life cycle management.